A Dynamic and Incentive Policy for Selecting D2D Mobile Relays

 The motivation of such centralized approach lies on the observation process described above.
-Since the \gls{BS} is informed by the state of each selected relay, \gls{BS} will have a global knowledge of all the selected relays' state contrarily to the local observation of each \gls{UE} limited by its own decision.
+Since the \gls{BS} is informed by the state of each selected relay, \gls{BS} will have a global knowledge of all the selected relays' state contrarily to the local observation of each \gls{MU} which is limited by its own decision.
 Therefore, in this centralized approach, the \gls{BS} profits from having a global state information for inducing a more efficient relay selection decision.

-This \gls{CPOMDP} is a straightforward generalization of the single user \gls{CPOMDP} formulation.
+This \gls{CPOMDP} is a straight-forward generalization of the single player \gls{CPOMDP} formulation.
 Thus, the results provided in the previous sections remain intact.
-This includes that the \gls{GCPBVI} algorithm is still applicable for the case of multi-user scenario since the submodularity property of the $Q$-functions remains valid.
-However, this approach suffers from two challenges: \begin{enumerate} \item \textbf{Overhead}: This centralized approach requires a reporting of the state of each selected relay.
-This procedure generates an overhead of signaling. \item \textbf{Complexity}: The state space for multi-\gls{UE}s scenario will blowup because it will exponentially increase with the total number $N$ of \gls{UE}s as well as the total number of candidates relays $K$.
-Indeed, the total number of states is $|\bm{\mathcal{S}}|={|{\mathcal{S}}|}^{K}$. \end{enumerate}
+This includes the \gls{GCPBVI} algorithm that is still applicable for the case of multi-player scenario since the submodularity property of the $Q$-functions remains valid.
+However, this centralized approach suffers from two challenges: \begin{enumerate} \item \textbf{Overhead}: This centralized approach requires that each \gls{MU} reports the states of its selected relays.
+This procedure generates an overhead of signaling. \item \textbf{Complexity}: The state space for multi-\gls{MU}s scenario will blowup because it exponentially increase with the total number of \gls{MU}s $N$ as well as the total number of candidates relays $K$.
+Indeed, the total number of states is $|\bm{\mathcal{S}}|={|{\mathcal{S}}|}^{|\bigcap\limits_{n=1}^N \mathcal{K}_n|}$. \end{enumerate}